Commitment Quality Value

 6.1 Lawfulness and fairness

 The Company can collect, Process and share Personal Data provided it is done so lawfully and fairly.
-Under GDPR, Personal Data is Processed lawfully and fairly if it is carried out on one of the grounds listed in Article 6 (for non-sensitive Personal Data only) or Article 9 (for Sensitive Personal Data only).
+Under GDPR, general Personal Data (i.e. Personal Data that is not Special Category Personal Data) is Processed lawfully and fairly if it is carried out on one of the lawful bases listed in Article 6.
+Special Category Personal Data is only Processed lawfully and fairly if a lawful basis under Article 6 is identified, plus a separate condition for processing Special Category Personal Data under Article 9.

 (a) Processing is necessary for the performance of a contract with the Data Subject or to take pre-contractual steps at the Data Subject’s request.
 This includes, for example, where we Process a customer’s Personal Data in order to provide them with a fee estimate for our services.